Greetje is the fearless writer of the blog No Fear Of Fashion where she chronicles her style adventures with lots of humor and Dutch honest.

 What would you define as the main components of your style?
 What makes an outfit truly Greetje?

-Black and white, sometimes with an added colour.
+- Black and white, sometimes with an added color.

-(Off)white boots, bold necklaces, very bright colours near my face.
+- (Off)white boots, bold necklaces, very bright colors near my face.

 How do you go about choosing your clothes and what inspires your outfits?